|borax in powder form|

 |An example of a borax washing powder|

 Add a couple of drops of washing up liquid to the solution.
 This is enough to break the solution's surface tension.
-It helps to give an even distribution of the solution across the clean glass by reducing the beading of the liquid that otherwise occurs.
+It helps to give an even distribution of the solution across the clean glass by reducing the surface tension and therefore, beading of the liquid that otherwise occurs.

 You can spray this solution onto the glass, just as the commercial sprays.
 Or you can brush it on as you do kiln wash on a shelf.
 It requires an even application to ensure there are no streaks left on the finished glass.

 This works because borax is one of the fluxes used in glass making to reduce the melting temperature of glass batch and so serves to soften the surface of the glass enough to overcome mild devitrification.